bnewm0609/paper_comparison_internal/README.md

 pip install -e ".[dev]"
 ```

+## High quality initial dataset

+For the data in `data/arxiv_tables_2308_high_quality`, there are three relevant files:
+- `tables.jsonl`: a list of 30 papers.
+Each line is a `json` object with the following fields:
+    - `tabid`: a unique hash for the table that comes from the latex-processing pipeline
+    - `table`: a python dictionary dump of the table created from`pd.DataFrame.to_dict()`.
+Can be loaded back into pandas with `pd.DataFrame(table['table'])`.
+The first column of all of the tables is "References", and it contains the citations.
+    - `row_bib_map`: a list of `json` objects, where each represents a citation from the table.
+Each object contains:
+        - the `corpus_id` of the full text of the paper (which can be accessed at `data/full_texts/{corpus_id}.jsonl`)
+        - the `row` in the table that `corpus_id` corresponds to
+        - the `type` of the citation - `"ref"` means it's an external reference and `"ours"` means that the paper containing the table is represented in the given row.
+        - the `bib_hash_or_arxiv_id` associated with that corpus_id. `arxiv_id` is used when the `type` is `"ours"` and the `bib_hash` is used when it's `"ref"`.
+The `bib_hash` comes from the latex-processing pipeline and it's a function of the citation text and the citing paper's arxiv_id.
+- `papers.jsonl`: a list of all the papers needed for generating the tables.
+Each paper entry contains:
+    - `tabids`: a list of ids for the tables the paper is cited in.
+    - `bib_hash_or_arxiv_id`: For now, this is the `bib_hash` associated with the paper by the latex-parser or the `arxiv_id` if it is a citing paper. *The same paper can have multiple bib_hashes if it is cited in multiple papers.
+In the small set we consider, this does not happen, but in the future this field will probably be removed or turned into a list.*
+    - `corpus_id`, the corpus id of a paper.
+If the full text is available, it can be accessed at `data/full_texts/{corpus_id}.jsonl`.
+(For the small subset, all of these texts should be available.)
+    - `title`: the title of the paper from s2.
+    - `paper_id`: the s2 id of the paper.
+- `dataset.jsonl`: contains a superset of the information in `tables.jsonl` (it additionally includes an html version of the table from which the json format was derived, some artefacts from the html->json conversion, and some additional metadata about the papers and tables)

+**TODO:** Incorporate this into the code.

+## ArXiv data processing
+See `scripts/data_processing`

 ## Running

 When running, you need to pass some input example, and either a baseline or a schematizer and populator.